-Alaska has a number of unique features that may not only contribute to these rates, but also impact the probability of successfully investigating and prosecuting sexual assault cases.
+Alaska has several unique features that may not only contribute to these rates, but also impact whether victim-survivors report assaults.
+Furthermore, unique features in Alaska further impact the probability of successfully investigating and prosecuting sexual assault cases that are reported.
 This context is important when discussing issues of sexual assault in Alaska.
-Additionally, for a more complete view, the Alaska Criminal Justice Commission has recently released an in-depth report on sex offenses in Alaska.
+Additionally, for a more complete view, in 2019, the Alaska Criminal Justice Commission released an in-depth report on sex offenses in Alaska.